-The Wild Oats Board of Directors meets monthly, usually on Monday, at 7:15 pm at the co-op.
-Board meetings are open to all member-owners of the co-op.
+The Wild Oats Board of Directors meets monthly, usually on the third Monday of the month, at 7:15 pm at 296 Main Street in Williamstown (next to Wild Oats Market).
+Board meetings are open to all active member-owners of the co-op.
 The Wild Oats Board of Directors represents the interests of co-op members—overseeing co-op operations, setting membership policies, and ensuring that the principles of the co-op inform all of its activities.
 To contact the board, please email firstname.lastname@example.org.

 After several years as a frequent visitor to the Berkshires, Bill Gentry moved from New York City to the Williamstown area to teach economics at Williams College.
 Bill along with his wife, Dana Pilson, and daughter, Katie, quickly became frequent shoppers (and members of) Wild Oats.
 They enjoy the high-quality, healthy food along with the sense of a community-oriented store.

 Amy Johns came to Williamstown in 1994 to attend Williams College and remembers biking to Wild Oats to get ingredients to make chocolate cake for her friends.
 She’s been in the area ever since and is now the director of the Zilkha Center for Environmental Initiatives at the college.
 Amy is passionate about sustainability, social justice, and finding the joy in low-impact living.
 She, her husband and son live in Stamford, Vermont, in a self-designed solar house and just this year got their first chickens and bees.